jonow/lsv/README.md

 Empty lines are ignored.
 Lines with only "" are considered empty values.

 Comments and quotes can be escaped using \.

+To do:
+ * Figure out why benchmarks are worse from read than splitter
+ * Figure out why benchmarks are worse for lsv than csv
+ * Add tests for writer
+ *